saintsal/facilitation-guide/Venue Fails Basic Needs.md

 # Venue Problems

-** The room is unbearable; heat, noise, not spacious ( Jackhammer/Sauna /Powerfailure ) **
+** The room is unbearable; heat, noise, not spacious ( Jackhammer/Sauna / Power failure ) **

 * More breaks - less content
-* Try to find an alternative location outside or close - by without starring lots of comossion
+* Try to find an alternative location outside or close - by without starring lots of commotion
-* Excercises should be conducted in standing rather than sitting
+* Exercises should be conducted in standing rather than sitting
 * Ask for group - members to 'drink -lots'
 * Take Charge